MayankTeo/hostel-budget-planner/README.md

 ## 🤔 Why I built this

-I'm a Class 12 student applying to Newton School of Technology.
+I'm a Class 12 student applying to colleges.
 I wanted to know how much pocket money I'd actually need in college.
 My older cousin told me expenses add up fast, so I built this to get a realistic estimate.

 ## ✨ Features